-- Privacy Safeguard 3 prohibits an accredited person from attempting to collect data under the consumer data right (CDR) regimeCDR system unless it is in response to a 'valid request' from the consumer. - The consumer data rules (CDR Rules) set out what constitutes a valid request, including requirements and processes for seeking the consumer's consent. - The accredited person must also comply with all other requirements in the CDR Rules for collection of CDR data.
-This includes the 'data minimisation principle', which requires that an accredited person must not seek to collect data beyond what is reasonably needed to provide the good or service to which a consumer has consented, or for a longer time period than is reasonably needed.
+- Privacy Safeguard 3 prohibits an accredited person from attempting to collect CDR data under the CDR system unless it is in response to a 'valid request' from the consumer. - The consumer data rules (CDR Rules) set out what constitutes a valid request, including requirements and processes for seeking the consumer's consent. - The accredited person must also comply with all other requirements in the CDR Rules for collection of CDR data.
+This includes the 'data minimisation principle', which requires that an accredited person must not seek to collect data beyond what is reasonably needed to provide the good or service to which a consumer has consented, or for a longer time period than is reasonably needed. - Privacy Safeguard 3 applies whether the collection is directly from the CDR participant or indirectly through a designated gateway.